Eknarin/OrderFulfillmentService/README.md

 # Order Fulfillment Service
  Our service is made for receiving orders which come from the e-commerce, keep those order, wait to be fulfilled and also track those order until they are fulfilled or approved and the e-commerce can check their orders' status.
- This service requires other services to succeed its goal such as Product Service from the e-commerce.
+ This service requires other services to succeed its goal such as Payment Service and Shipment Service.

 ## What is Order Fulfillment ?
 * Order fulfillment is the complete process from point of sales inquiry to delivery of a product to the customer.
 Sometimes Order Fulfillment is used to simply describe the act of distribution (logistics) or the shipping function, but in the broader sense it refers to the way firms respond to customer orders, and the process they take to move products from those orders, to the customer.